Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

     The like service code is designed to call an endpoint on the monolith to persist data to DynamoDB.
 It makes use of the Kubernetes internal service discovery [DNS for Services and Pods](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) so no additional environment variables are needed.
 In Kubernetes by default every service (within a namespace) can be resolved under <i>my-svc.my-namespace.svc.cluster-domain.example</i>.
 In our case, the like service will find the monolith under http://mysfits-service-no-like

     Refer to app/manifests/monolith.lab4.draft.yml and like.lab4.draft.yml.
-As per last time fill in the correct references to your images and DynamoDB tables.
+As per last time ** don't forget to fill in the correct references to your images and DynamoDB tables**.

     Once done copy them to remove "draft" and apply them: